tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 The agent runs the test suite.
 The agent watches the stream, and at the same time it drafts the PR description on the user-facing channel.
 The first test failure triggers the agent to stop drafting and investigate.
-The failure turns out to be unrelated to the fix.
+The failure turns out to be unrelated to the export change.
 The planning channel updates to note the flaky test.
 The agent continues drafting the PR.

-#### **Compaction**

-*What it is.*
-The conversation gets long.
-The harness compacts the context.

-In Claude Code, this means clearing older tool outputs first, then summarizing the conversation if needed.[^compact-docs] You can also run `/compact` manually with an optional focus like `/compact focus on the API changes`.
-To control what is preserved, you add a "Compact Instructions" section to CLAUDE.md.
-The summarization itself is a separate, batched, blocking step.
-The agent stops the rest of its work to summarize.
-Detailed instructions from early in the conversation may be lost.
-You are advised to put persistent rules in CLAUDE.md so that they survive compaction.

-[^compact-docs]: From the Claude Code [docs](https://code.claude.com/docs/en/how-claude-code-works) on how the context window is managed.
-Auto-compaction also re-attaches recently invoked skills after the summary, keeping the first 5,000 tokens of each within a 25,000 token budget.
-Auto-compaction halts with an error if a single tool output is so large that context refills immediately after each summary.

 #### **Shipping**

 *What it is.*
-When the test suite passes, you ask the agent to push.
+When the tests pass, you ask the agent to push the export feature.
 The agent pushes the branch.
 The agent waits for CI to finish before it does anything else.
 If you want a rollback plan, you ask for it as a separate turn.

 *What it should be.*
-When the test suite passes, the agent finalizes the PR.
+When the tests pass, the agent finalizes the PR for the export feature.
 You did not have to ask for status during any of this.
 The planning channel was already showing you the running state.
 The agent pushes the branch and watches CI.
-While CI runs, the agent writes a rollback plan on another channel.
+While CI runs, the agent writes a rollback plan on another channel - revert the PR, hide the button behind a flag.

+#### **Compacting**

+*What it is.*
+After researching the dashboard code, the CSV utility, the permissions model, and running several export runs against large datasets, the conversation gets long.
+The harness compacts the context.
+In Claude Code, this means clearing older tool outputs first, then summarizing the conversation if needed.[^compact-docs] You can also run `/compact` manually with an optional focus like `/compact focus on the permissions changes`.
+To control what is preserved, you add a "Compact Instructions" section to CLAUDE.md.
+The summarization itself is a separate, batched, blocking step.
+The agent stops the rest of its work to summarize.
+Detailed instructions from early in the conversation may be lost - you are advised to put persistent rules in CLAUDE.md so that they survive compaction.

 *What it should be.*
 Compaction is not a separate, batched step.
 The active channels carry the relevant state forward.
 Older parts of the conversation can be dropped because nothing important is only there - it is also in the planning channel, the running code state, or the user-facing channel.
 There is no need for a "Compact Instructions" section because there is no monolithic summarization step that needs to be instructed.
 The agent does not stop to compact.
 It is already maintaining the state it needs.

+[^compact-docs]: From the Claude Code [docs](https://code.claude.com/docs/en/how-claude-code-works) on how the context window is managed.
+Auto-compaction also re-attaches recently invoked skills after the summary, keeping the first 5,000 tokens of each within a 25,000 token budget.
+Auto-compaction halts with an error if a single tool output is so large that context refills immediately after each summary.

-#### **Reflection**
+#### **Reflecting**

 *What it is.*
-After the work is done, you reflect on what could be improved.
+After the export ships, you reflect on what could be improved.
-You decide what to add to CLAUDE.md, what skills to write, what conventions to formalize.
+You decide what to add to CLAUDE.md about the CSV utility, what skills to write for adding future exports, what conventions to formalize.
 Claude Code has [auto memory](https://code.claude.com/docs/en/memory#auto-memory) which saves some learnings into MEMORY.md as you work, but the broader reflection is usually a separate prompt at the end of the session - "what did we learn?" - or it is left to the user.
 Either way, reflection is a discrete step after the work, not something that happens during.